Choti Sarrdaarni: 5 years later

-Meher has been bailed and now resides in Kashmir with her daughter, Seher.
-Sarab, Karan and Param who were in abroad return to India.
-It turns out the Gills' accountant, Tarkash killed Jagga and gets jailed.
-Sarab reconciles with Meher, and accepts Seher.
-He also unites Meher with her alive father, Trilochan Singh Dhillon.
-However sadly later, Sarab and Meher die in an accident.
+After completing her sentence, Meher resides in Kashmir with her daughter, Seher.
+Sarab, Karan and Param return to India from abroad and meet them unexpectedly.
+Later, it is revealed that the Gills' accountant, Tarkash killed Jagga to get some past revenge from Meher and gets jailed.
+Sarab reconciles with Meher, and also accepts Seher.
+He also unites Meher with her living father, Trilochan Singh Dhillon, who Meher thought was dead all these years.
+However sadly later, Sarab and Meher both die in a car accident.